Restaurant Guide Main Index

 Cocina Azul–1134 Mountain Rd.
 NW (New Mexican) Open daily 9 am to 8 pm.
 Known for its green chile stew.
 Many items are popular with reviewers, including several types of New Mexican style breakfast.
 Map (Dining room is open 11-8-21)

-El Modelo–1715 2nd St. SW (New Mexican) Open daily 7 am to 7 pm (take out only except for an outdoor patio).
+El Modelo–1715 2nd St. SW (New Mexican) Open daily 7 am to 6 pm (7 pm on Fri & Sat).
 Probably my favorite place for stuffed sopapillas.
 However, many people go there for the tamales.
-Map (Takeout only 11-1-21)
+Map (Takeout and outdoor patio available 10-22-24)

 Frontier–2400 Central Ave.
 SE (New Mexican) Open daily 5 am to midnight.
 Located across the street from UNM–seats over 300 people in 5 dining rooms (this alone tells you how popular it is and how many people visit each day).
 Green chile stew, breakfast burrito, carne adovada, green chile cheeseburger.
 This is a diner where you can get New Mexican food or American food with green chile on it (most people choose one of these two options).
 Map (Dining room is open 8-7-22)